 As one of the larger and most international resorts in Japan, Nozawa Onsen is right up there if you're looking for a Japanese ski adventure.

 The slopes here are very much the main attraction and these are served by a good network of fast lifts.
 All of the terrain is wooded, providing excellent shelter in bad weather – which is very useful as the resort boasts an impressive 10m of snowfall a year on average.
 As with many Japanese resorts, off piste skiing is limited, but many runs are left ungroomed after fresh snowfall and tree-skiing is allowed at the top of the mountain – so head here as soon as possible after a fresh dump of powder.

-The resort itself is a major attraction in itself - a village whose hot springs were discovered in the 8th century.
-With traditional ryokan inns and narrow cobbled streets this resort really gives you an authentic Japanese skiing experience, a contrast from a much lager resort such as Niseko.
-Despite this, it is popular with international visitors thanks to its charm, suitability for families and the ability to communicate in English.
+The resort itself is also a major attraction thanks to its renowned hot springs, which were discovered in the 8th Century.
+With traditional ryokan inns and narrow cobbled streets, this resort really gives you an authentic Japanese skiing experience, a contrast from a much larger resorts such as Niseko.
+Getting here is easy from the city of Nagano, which is only a couple of hours from Tokyo via bullet train.